 International Applicants: International transcripts must be official copies.
 Transcripts that are not in English must be translated into English using a professional service.
 Also, international transcripts must be certified by a transcript evaluation service approved by NACES (National Association of Credential Evaluation Services).
 View the full list of approved members: https://www.naces.org/members.

-4. Three recommendations.
-For the online Professional Master of Arts programs, two Professional Recommendations from recent supervisors verifying candidacy requirements and qualifying credentials and one Character Recommendation are required.
-Recommenders must send letters directly to firstname.lastname@example.org.
+4. Two recommendations.
+For the online Professional Master of Arts programs, two Professional Recommendations from recent supervisors verifying candidacy requirements and qualifying credentials are required.
+Recommenders must send letters directly to email@example.com.
 Individuals writing letters on your behalf should have known you for at least one year.
-The Character Recommendation cannot be from a family member.

 5. Personal Statement.
 Please describe (1) your reasons for applying to the online Professional MA at IWP, and (2) your short and long-term career goals.
 Also, please describe how, in your professional career, you have applied one or more of the various tools of statecraft.
 Explain how your understanding of intelligence, national security, or international affairs at an integrated, strategic level has been enhanced by your experience.
 (500-750 words) The successful candidate must show 5-7 years of relevant experience for the online Professional M.A. program.